-From a contract perspective, you should make sure that the third party understands and agrees to provide you with copies of marketing materials, scripts, complaint tracking and anything else that can help to prevent an unfortunate surprise.
+From a contract perspective, you should make sure that the third-party understands and agrees to provide you with copies of marketing materials, scripts, complaint tracking and anything else that can help to prevent an unfortunate surprise.

 The CFPB has, in particular, been highly critical of items that are….

-a. confusing to customers
+- Confusing to customers

-b. are heavily fee laden
+- Are heavily fee laden

-c. tough to cancel or
+- Tough to cancel or

-d. add-on products which are not clearly defined in terms of both consumer benefit or have murky terms.
+- Add-on products which are not clearly defined in terms of both consumer benefit or have murky terms.